Orangery and monastery garden in the Klosterneuburg Abbey

 Description

-Since 2012 the revitalisation of the gardens of the monastery has been completed: Adapted to the architectural environment, the "Gardens of the Centuries" have been created, from medieval gardens to Renaissance and Baroque gardens, English parks and modern gardens.
-The cultivation of each period was reconstructed with loving attention to detail.
+The revitalization of the abbey gardens was completed in 2012: Adapted to the architectural surroundings, the "Gardens of the Centuries" have been created, from medieval gardens to Renaissance and Baroque gardens, English parks and modern gardens.
+The planting of the respective period was also reconstructed with loving attention to detail.

-Joseph Kornhäusel's classicist greenhouse was built between 1834 and 1842 as part of the expansion of the Klosterneuburg monastery under his direction to accommodate tropical plants for the winter and as a resort for the canons.
-The building was only renovated in 1995 and can be visited during the garden tours and at the orchid exhibitions and garden days.
+The classicist greenhouse by Joseph Kornhäusel was built in 1834-1842 as part of the expansion of Klosterneuburg Abbey under his direction for the wintering of tropical plants and as a place of recreation for the canons.
+Severe war damage left the building in ruins and it was not until 1995 that renovation work began.
+It can be visited as part of the garden tours and during the orchid exhibitions and garden days.

 The monastery nursery

-Floristic designs in the course of the liturgical year are a focal point of the activities of the monastery nursery.
-In addition to the large gardens and outdoor areas in the monastery area, the tasks of the monastery nursery also include the partial care of the gardens of all the monastery parishes located in Lower Austria and Vienna.
+Floral arrangements during the liturgical year are a focal point of the activities of the abbey nursery.
+In addition to the large gardens and outdoor areas in the abbey grounds, the abbey nursery is also responsible for the gardens of all the abbey parishes in Lower Austria and Vienna.

-But it is not just the floristic tasks that belong to the work range of the monastery nursery, but also the care and infrastructural measures in the entire monastery area.
-Depending on the amount of work involved and the season, the monastery nursery employs a varying number of staff, who are responsible for all floristic and design work and care measures.
-From the social point of view, people who are restricted in their ability to act are also integrated here.
-They find a protected working area in the nursery and complement the team of the nursery.
-Thus the nursery not only carries out its work on God's creation, but also fulfils a social mission.
+However, it is not only floristic tasks that fall within the remit of the abbey nursery, but also maintenance and infrastructural measures throughout the abbey grounds.
+Depending on the workload and the season, the abbey nursery employs different numbers of staff who are responsible for all floristic and design work and maintenance measures.
+From a social point of view, people who are restricted in their ability to work are also integrated here.
+They find a protected work area in the nursery and complement the nursery team.
+In this way, the nursery not only carries out its work for God's creation, but also fulfills a social mission.

 Location and how to get there